With less than one week remaining in the current 2019/2020 tax year, make sure you don’t miss the deadline to claim important allowances and reliefs.

 Please also see our latest guide: ‘2019/20 Tax year-end planning’ for further information on how to maximise your portfolio before the tax year-end.
 Unless you act now, some of these allowances will be lost forever.
-If you would like to discuss your financial position, please contact us.

 Individual Savings Account (ISA) allowance

 With a Cash ISA or a Stocks & Shares ISA (or a combination of the two), you can save or invest up to £20,000 a year tax-efficiently.

 If you are in a position to, it makes sense for you and your spouse to take advantage of each other’s ISA allowance, particularly if one of you has more financial resources than the other.
 That way, combined, you can save (in the case of Cash ISAs) or invest (in the case of Stocks & Shares ISAs) up to £40,000 tax-efficiently in 2019/2020.

 Currently, 16 and 17-year-olds actually get two ISA allowances, as they’re able to open a Junior ISA (which for 2019/ 2020 has a limit of £4,368) and an adult Cash ISA.
 This means that you can put away up to £24,368 in your child’s name tax-efficiently this tax year.